ONLINE AND IN-PERSON COUNSELING IN PEORIA AND THROUGHOUT ILLINOIS

 I can help you learn to stay in the reality of the here and now instead of getting sucked into the scary story your OCD is tricking you into believing.

 You can become less afraid of the thoughts.
+You can learn HOW those doubts were created.
 You can stop doing the things that are maintaining the OCD.
 You can break the cycle.
 You can resolve your doubt and learn how to trust your self again.

 You become empowered to make your own choices based on what’s truly important to you, and get back to living your life and choosing to do things that connect you with what you value and love.